Poor Posture? Let's fix it.

 5) CHANGE POSITION: Change it, and change it often.
 Humans were not meant to sit or stand in the same positions for large portions of our day, let alone most of our lives.
 Trying to get up and take a walk every hour, lying down during the day, or resetting your posture often will help steer away those long term changes.

 Want to chat about your specific postural issue?
 Contact me here for any questions or concerns.
+References from:

 Rattray: Clinical Massage Therapy, 2000.